Tune Twisters: History

 The Tune Twisters made their radio broadcast debut in 1935 as guest artists on a show hosted by Ray Noble, who discovered them in a Westchester County roadhouse nightclub.
 They continued to work with Noble until he moved to Hollywood to form a new until for the Burns and Allen programs.
 The trio subsequently performed in vaudeville on their own.
 They also performed with Fred Allen and Rudy Vallée hours.

-In 1938, the Tune Twisters signed with NBC to perform the for the Jell-O Summer Series, starring Jane Froman and her husband, Don Ross (né Donald McKaig Ross; 1899–1971), with the Alfonso D'Artega Orchestra.
+In 1938, the Tune Twisters signed with NBC to perform for the Jell-O Summer Series, starring Jane Froman and her husband, Don Ross (né Donald McKaig Ross; 1899–1971), with the Alfonso D'Artega Orchestra.
 NBC's Red Network (radio) broadcast the show nationwide, beginning July 4, 1938.
 The show had previously been hosted by Jack Benny.

 Members

 Love was one of three children born to Andrew Jackson Love, M.D.
 (1861–1948), and Anita Florence Hemmings (née Annie Williamson Hemmings; 1872–1960).

 Gene re-married, on June 18, 1947, in Los Angeles, to Miriel Eloise King (maiden; 1917–2001).
 Dorothy re-married, on December 17, 1947, in Manhattan, to Andy Love.

 Gene Lanham and Dorothy Lanham – under the name Dorothy Lanham – and also Robert Wacker, sang as members of the Ralph Brewster singers on Frank Sinatra's 1957 recording, "Mistletoe and Holly."
 In the late 1950s and early 1960s, Lanham served on the board of the Los Angeles chapter of the American Federation of Television and Radio Artists.
 Lanham remarried – on June 18, 1947, in Los Angeles – to Miriel Eloise King (maiden; 1917–2001).